Nenkai/gt-modding-hub/docs/ps3/basics/volume_system.md

 Sometimes you might want to remove files from the game completely so that the game doesn't read them.
 GTToolsSharp supports this use case.

-In your mod's main folder next to GTToolsSharp, create a file named `files_to_remove.txt`.
+In your mod's main folder next to GTToolsSharp, create a file named `files_to_remove.txt` (or any other name).
 Each line has to be a path of a game path to remove.

 If you wanted to remove `textdata/gt5/aspec_event/r100.xml` from the game, you would just put it there as one line: